apache/mxnet/docs/static_site/src/pages/api/faq/new_op.md

 ```

 Or create the node, modify and then move into NodeEntry's constructor if this node is not to be used
 again.
-This avoids uneccessary copies of the shared_ptr.
+This avoids unnecessary copies of the shared_ptr.

 ```c++
 for (size_t i = 0; i < n->inputs.size(); ++i) {